 One of the main things to look for in your newborn is if he or she looks or acts in any way that seems abnormal to you.
 If this happens, call your baby’s doctor right away.
 Some of the ways he or she could look or act abnormal include:

 - Any symptoms of illness.
-These include coughing, diarrhea, or vomiting.
+These include crying more often, irritability, coughing, diarrhea, or vomiting.
 If your newborn vomits green (bile), call the doctor right away.

 - Changes in feeding.
 Newborns usually eat frequently.
-If you have to wake your newborn up to eat or they can’t finish their feeds, they could be sick.
+If you have to wake your newborn to eat or they can’t finish their feedings, they could be sick.

 - If your newborn has a fever, especially over 100.4 F (38 C), call the doctor.